toots/mcncnola/README.md

 [Troop](https://github.com/Qirky/Troop) server playing live [FoxDot](https://github.com/Qirky/FoxDot) commands to the local soundcard on a
 [Raspberry Pi](https://www.raspberrypi.org/).

-It can be used to connect multiple clients and create a laptop orchestra with the Raspberry Pi as the master!
+It can be used to connect multiple clients and create a laptop orchestra with the Raspberry Pi as the main!
 The Raspberry Pi can even be turned into and access point so that it becomes a wifi hub availabe to any location where it is plugged!

 ## Content